 PRINTS

-My printmaking practice is rooted in memory, resistance, and deep cultural connection, honouring the stories that live on through Country, body, and language.
-Carving in wood and lino allows me to move slowly and intentionally, guided by the rhythm of ink, paper, and the teachings passed down to me.
+My printmaking and carving practice is rooted in memory, resistance, and deep cultural connection, honouring the stories that live on through Country, body, and language.
+Etching wood and lino allows me to move slowly and intentionally, guided by the rhythm of ink, paper, and the teachings passed down to me.

 blakkuyu